finos/compliant-financial-infrastructure/README.md

 This WG exists to develop, maintain, and document easily consumable infrastructure as code (IaC) which can be used as a base for deploying systems in highly-regulated environments.

-Detailed documentation regarding the process for developing and delivering IaC can be found [here](?).
+Detailed documentation regarding the process for developing and delivering IaC can be found [here](https://github.com/finos/compliant-financial-infrastructure/blob/docs/wg-readme/docs/terraform-module-best-practices.md).

 ### High level objectives

-- TODO
+- Understand the policies that need to be deployed via IaC for supported Cloud Services (Input)
+- Create and maintain IaC to deploy cloud services to meet policies as defined by the Policy Working Group (Output)
 ### Approach

-- TODO
+- Review Service Accelerators and work with the Policy Working Group to agree an approach to codify policies
+- Build and maintain the IaC to enable in scope Cloud Services to be meet requirements set out in the SAA.
+Where this is not possible then any policy gaps will be documented
+- Ensure that IaC developed can be consumed by the Runtime Validation Group so that testing against the SAA can be completed

 ### Contributions

 - Work for this WG that does not yet have a deidicated repo is tracked in [GitHub issues on the main CFI repository](https://github.com/finos/compliant-financial-infrastructure/issues).
 - Work for IaC that has already begun will be tracked on the respective repo.
 - Approved and active work is visualized on the [Reproducible Infrastructure WG project board](https://github.com/orgs/finos/projects/45).

 ## Runtime Validation Working Group [<img src="https://img.shields.io/badge/slack-@finos/cfi%20runtime%20validation-green.svg?logo=slack">](https://finos-lf.slack.com/messages/cfi-runtime-validation-wg)